wuhongyi/PKUXIADAQ/docs/en/_sources/INSTALL.rst.txt

   ./online

   # The graphical interface will pop up.
-  # Check the path to the original data folder above and the file name is correct.
-Confirm by pressing Complete.
   # Press RunStart to start monitoring and update the input rate and output rate of each channel every 3 seconds.
 (The first time you enable the program after opening the chassis, you need to enable it after the acquisition is turned on)
   # In the lower right corner of the monitoring interface, there is monitoring of the amount of hard disk usage for writing data.